Supercharge your team's responsiveness and productivity

 When multiple alarms are active, how does your surveillance team know which one to tackle first?
 It’s not always a case of working through an alarm stack chronologically.

 Not all users need to see all alarms.
-In fact, if they did, there is a genuine risk of alarm fatigue, which could cause individuals to miss alerts that matter.
+If they did, there is a genuine risk of alarm fatigue, which could cause individuals to miss important alerts.

-Therefore, choosing a system that precisely controls who sees what is essential, such as allowing you to link alarm types with specific job roles, individuals and even specific workstations.
+Therefore, you should choose a system that precisely controls who sees what is essential, such as allowing you to link alarm types with specific job roles, individuals, and even specific workstations.
 Typically, it is best practice only to have one designated workstation that receives all alarms.
 With remote access functionality, it’s also possible for individuals to view alarms from an offsite location.

 Alarm management functionality that allows you to automate specific responses and user guidance will save you precious time, enabling you to deal with more tasks much faster.